sparkfun/SuperHeadphones/docs/introduction.md

 With this project, I was trying to solve three problems:

 1. ) I want to be able to lower all barriers to practicing music.
-The less things I have to setup, the better!
+The less things I have to set up, the better!

 2. ) When I play drums, I need to protect my ears from getting damaged from exposure to extremely loud sounds.
 To do this, I usually wear in-ear monitors (IEMs).
 IEMs are kind of like headphones, but they are more like earbuds.
 They are usually custom-molded to your ear canal.
 In this way, they are actually working much like ear plugs and blocking out loud sounds while still providing sound to your ears.
 In order to get a great monitor mix, I then need to set up mics and a sound mixer.
 You can accomplish this with headphones too, but most do not provide a safe amount of sound-isolation.
 IEMs are great, but they are also very expensive.
 They can range from $300 to $3,000.